wermos/blog/_posts/2022-11-19-the-laptops-ive-had-so-far.md

 ## My Technical Knowledge

 While I was using the laptop, I barely knew anything about programming and GPUs.
 I never installed Visual Studio or the like.
 The idea that you could use the GPU for your own purposes was something that never occurred to me.
-As such, I barely used the full compute capabilites of the laptop whenever I was doing programming.
+As such, I barely used the full compute capabilities of the laptop whenever I was doing programming.

 # The Second Laptop

 In late 2020/early 2021, my first laptop started having occasional screen issues.
 The screen would randomly go blank, and closing the lid and reopening it would do the trick.
 In February 2021, the issue became severe: if the lid was opened beyond 45°, the screen would go blank.
 This was obviously unusable.

 However, during this time, I was having online classes, and the final exams were about to start.
-Due to these immiment threats, we went out and bought a laptop for ₹54 000.
+Due to these imminent threats, we went out and bought a laptop for ₹54 000.

 {% figure [caption: "The laptop I got: an Inspiron 3501."] %}
 ![Inspiron 3501 picture]({{ "/assets/images/Inspiron_3501.png" | relative_url }})